NetEase.com Reports Third Quarter 2010 Unaudited Financial Results

-(Beijing – November 18, 2009) – NetEase.com, Inc. (NASDAQ: NTES), one of China’s leading Internet and online game services providers, today announced its unaudited financial results for the quarter ended September 30, 2009.<?xml:namespace prefix="o" ns="urn:schemas-microsoft-com:office:office"?>
+(Beijing – November 18, 2010) – NetEase.com, Inc. (NASDAQ: NTES), one of China’s leading Internet and online game services providers, today announced its unaudited financial results for the third quarter ended September 30, 2010.

 Gross Profit (Loss) Margin

 ** The United States dollar (US$) amounts disclosed in this press release are presented solely for the convenience of the reader.
-Translations of amounts from RMB into United States dollars for the convenience of the reader were calculated at the noon buying rate of US$1.00 = RMB6.8262 on September 30, 2009 in The City of New York for the cable transfers of RMB as certified for customs purposes by the Federal Reserve Bank of New York.
-No representation is made that the RMB amounts could have been, or could be, converted into US$ at that rate on September 30, 2009, or at any other certain date.
+Translations of amounts from RMB into United States dollars for the convenience of the reader were calculated at the noon buying rate of US$1.00 = RMB6.6905 on September 30, 2010 as set forth in the H.10 statistical release of the U.S. Federal Reserve Board.
+No representation is made that the RMB amounts could have been, or could be, converted into US$ at that rate on September 30, 2010, or at any other certain date.
 The percentages stated are calculated based on RMB.

 NetEase’s management team will host a conference call at 8:00 p.m.
-Eastern Time on Wednesday, November 18, 2009 (Beijing/Hong Kong Time: 9:00 a.m., Thursday, November 19, 2009).
-NetEase’s management will be on the call to discuss the quarterly results and answer questions.
+Eastern Time on Wednesday, November 17, 2010 (Beijing/Hong Kong Time: 9:00 a.m., Thursday, November 18, 2010).
+Chief Executive Officer William Ding and Acting Chief Financial Officer Onward Choi will be on the call to discuss the quarterly results and answer questions.

 This call is being webcast live and the replay will be available for 12 months.
 Both will be available on NetEase's corporate web site at http://corp.netease.com, Investor Info: Earnings Call.

 NetEase.com, Inc. is a leading China-based Internet technology company that pioneered the development of applications, services and other technologies for the Internet in China.
 NetEase’s online communities and personalized premium services have established a large and stable user base for the NetEase websites which are operated by its affiliates.
-In particular, NetEase provides online game services to Internet users through the in-house development or licensing of massively multi-player online role-playing games, including Fantasy Westward Journey, Westward Journey Online II, Westward Journey Online III, Tianxia II and Datang, as well as the licensed game, Blizzard Entertainment’s World of Warcraft.
+In particular, NetEase provides online game services to Internet users through the in-house development or licensing of massively multi-player online role-playing games, including Fantasy Westward Journey, Westward Journey Online II, Westward Journey Online III, Tianxia II, Heroes of Tang Dynasty and Datang, as well as the licensed game, Blizzard Entertainment’s World of Warcraft.

 NetEase also offers online advertising on its websites which enables advertisers to reach its substantial user base.
 In addition, NetEase has paid listings on its search engine and web directory and classified advertising services, as well as an online mall, which provides opportunities for e-commerce and traditional businesses to establish their own storefront on the Internet.
 NetEase also offers wireless value-added services such as news and information content, matchmaking services, music and photos from the Web which are sent over SMS, MMS, WAP, IVR and Color Ring-back Tone technologies.